obulka/blink_raymarch/README.md

 # BlinkScript Ray Marcher for Nuke

-This project contains three gizmos that allow you to ray march a wide variety of shapes utilizing the GPU.
+This project contains three gizmos that allow you to ray march a wide variety of shapes, including fractals, utilizing the GPU.

 ![mandelbox_trap_test1_reduced](https://user-images.githubusercontent.com/21975584/164989275-4eb4791c-df89-4332-981d-aac79b607762.png)